Chief Executive Officer

 Areas of Expertise: Retirement Plans, 401(k), 403(b), Investments and Financial Planning

 Speaking Topics: Benchmarking Fees in Your Retirement Plan, Behavioral Finance, Fiduciary Fundamentals, How to Prepare for a Plan Audit, How to Develop an Effective Retirement Plan Committee, and Effective Engagement in Your Retirement Plan

 Joe is the Chief Executive Officer of Washington Financial Group (WFG) and the Partner in charge of WFG’s retirement plan group which services over 150 qualified plans.
 Since 1990, he has maintained a commitment to building an organization centered on client needs that seeks to provide unsurpassed service and independent advice for professionals, entrepreneurs, businesses and their employees.

 Joe is proud to lead the team at Washington Financial Group that was named the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.¹ The 2017 PLANSPONSOR Retirement Plan Adviser of the Year winners have demonstrated leadership and a commitment to excellence for their retirement plan sponsor clients and participants.

-Currently, Joe is a Board Member of the American Retirement Association.
-He is the Past President of the National Association of Plan Advisors (NAPA) as well as a Founding Lecturer at The Retirement University for Advisors at UCLA and a member of the LPL Financial Retirement Partners Group.
+Joe is a current Board Member of the American Retirement Association as well as the Past President of the National Association of Plan Advisors (NAPA).
 He was named to the 2018 Financial Times Top 401 Retirement Plan Advisors² list as well as one of PLANADVISER’s 2018 Top 100 Retirement Plan Advisers.³

 Fun Fact: Joe has been on a lifelong quest to find the perfect slice of pizza.